ExecuteNavigateTask Widget

 Let's build and execute the “ExecuteNavigateTaskDef” example.

 • Double-click the “ExecuteNavigateTask” control to configure the “Settings”.
-A popup window is displayed for configuration.
+A pop-up window appears for configuration.
 Provide a name for the control.
-Provide the Execution Button text.
-Select the process definition to be executed from the drop-down list.
-Provide the pre-prompt and post-prompt messages to alert users during the execution.
-You may use the checkbox to hide the form and mark it read-only during runtime.
+Enter the Execution Button text.
+Select the process definition to execute from the drop-down list.
+Enter the pre-prompt and post-prompt messages to alert users during execution.
+You may use the checkbox to hide the form and mark it read-only at runtime.
 Select the checkbox to create a process instance during execution.
-Select the checkbox to navigate the task and render it in a new window.
+Select the checkbox to navigate the task and open it in a new window.
 Click the Save button.

 • Select the “Conditions” tab.
 Here, map the Form inputs to the process variables.
-Click the plus sign (+) to add an empty row for Variables for Globals.
-Select the process variable from the drop-down list and map it with the Form control using the second drop-down list.
+Click the plus sign (+) to add an empty row for Globals Variables.
+Select the process variable from the drop-down list, then map it to the Form control using the second drop-down list.
 Click the Save button.
-You may map multiple variables and globals using the plus sign.
+You can map multiple variables and globals using the plus sign.

-• Create a process definition named “ExecuteNavigateTaskDef.”
-Drag a “Task” step to the canvas.
-Connect the dots between the Start and other steps as below.
+• Create a process definition called “ExecuteNavigateTaskDef.”
+Drag a “Task” step onto the canvas.
+Connect the Start step to the other steps as shown below.

 • Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new form instance and select the check box to edit this form instance.
+Choose Actions > Create Form Instance from the menu.
+Generate a new Form instance and check the box to edit it.

-• The form is rendered to the user as shown below.
-Provide the comments.
-Click the "Execute Navigate Task" button.
-The form field value shall be passed to the process variable.
+• The Form is displayed to the user as shown below.
+Provide your comments, then click the "Execute Navigate Task" button.
+The value from the Form field will be passed to the process variable.

-• The pre-prompt message alerts the user as shown below.
-Click the Ok button to continue.
+• The pre-prompt message notifies the user, as shown below.
+Click the OK button to proceed.

-• The process instance is created in the background as configured, and the status is “sleeping” as the task needs to be completed.
+• The process instance is created automatically as configured, and its status is set to “sleeping” because the task is pending completion.

-• The page navigates to the Task and is rendered to the user automatically, as shown below.
-The form field value is now visible in the task detail description.
-Provide the task completion comments and click the Complete or Reject Task button.
+• The page automatically navigates to the Task and displays it for the user, as shown below.
+The Form field value is now visible in the task detail description.
+Provide the task completion comments, then click the Complete or Reject Task button.

-• The post-prompt message alerts the user as shown below.
-Click the Ok button to continue.
+• The post-prompt message notifies the user, as shown below.
+Click the OK button to proceed.

-• The page navigates back to the form instance, and the user may submit the Form to complete.
+• The page returns to the Form instance, enabling the user to submit and finish the Form.

 Definition Sample: